Rosell Herrera: Miami Marlins

 On January 2, 2019, Herrera was claimed off waivers by the Miami Marlins.
+In 63 games for the Marlins, he batted .200/.288/.314 with two home runs, 11 RBI, and four stolen bases.
 Herrera was designated for assignment by the Marlins on June 19.
-He became a free agent following the 2019 season.
+He cleared waivers and was sent outright to the Triple–A New Orleans Baby Cakes on June 22.
+In 48 games for New Orleans, Herrera slashed .309/.367/.479 with five home runs and 24 RBI.
+He elected free agency following the season on November 4.

 New York Yankees

-On January 3, 2020, Herrera signed a minor league deal with the New York Yankees.
-He became a free agent on November 2, 2020.
+On January 3, 2020, Herrera signed a minor league contract with the New York Yankees.
+Herrera did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He became a free agent on November 2.

 Wei Chuan Dragons

 On December 26, 2020, Herrera signed with the Wei Chuan Dragons of the Chinese Professional Baseball League.
 On March 14, 2021, Herrera made his CPBL debut as the Opening Day first baseman against the Uni-President 7-Eleven Lions.
-He batted .284/.365/.395 with 6 home runs and 37 RBIs in 87 games.
-On October 24, 2021, Herrera parted ways with the Dragons and became a free agent.
+He batted .284/.365/.395 with six home runs and 37 RBI in 87 games.
+On October 24, 2021, Herrera agreed to part ways with the Dragons following the season and become a free agent.

+Coaching career

+On January 24, 2024, Herrera was hired by the Kansas City Royals to serve as an assistant coach for their rookie–level affiliate, the Dominican Summer League Royals.